RobDWaller/robdwaller.github.io/_posts/2017-11-22-how-setup-testing-behat-selenium-chrome.md

 Behat is a PHP Library that can easily be pulled in via [Composer](https://getcomposer.org/) and [Packagist](https://packagist.org/packages/behat/behat).
 To get Behat working with Selenium you require a number of libraries.
 This includes the [Behat Mink](https://packagist.org/packages/behat/mink) extension and the [Mink Selenium driver](https://packagist.org/packages/behat/mink-selenium2-driver) that allow you to automate front end functional tests with a headless Chrome browser.

 Selenium has advantages over the [PHP Goutte](https://packagist.org/packages/behat/mink-goutte-driver) headless browser in that it can execute JavaScript code.
-So to begin we need to config our `composer.json` as follows.
+So to begin we need to setup composer with `composer init` and add a `require-dev` JSON block as follows.

 ```javascript
 "require-dev": {